quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Possible causal alleles underlying the chromosome 6 mutator locus

-Two DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that removes thymine nucleotides at G:T mispairs following spontaneous deamination of methylated CpGs.
+Three protein-coding genes involved in DNA repair overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], *Mbd4*, a glycosylase that removes thymine nucleotides at G:T mispairs following spontaneous deamination of methylated CpGs, and *Setmar*, a histone methyltransferase that can recruit DNA repair machinery to double-stranded breaks [@PMID:21187428;@PMID:16332963].

-Both genes have been previously linked to somatic mutator phenotypes and carcinogenesis.
+Both *Ogg1* and *Mbd4* have been previously linked to somatic mutator phenotypes and carcinogenesis.
 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Biallelic loss-of-function (LOF) mutations in human *MBD4* underlie a neoplastic syndrome that mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
 Similarly, biallelic loss of *MBD4* function was recently found to cause a hypermutator phenotype in the maternal germline of rhesus macaques [@doi:10.1101/2023.03.27.534460]; the macaque germline mutator phenotype primarily comprises C>T mutations at CpG and CpA sites, a mutational signature that has previously been associated with LOF mutations in *Mbd4* [@PMID:12130785].

-Although we are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype, both genes are plausible candidates.
+Although we are unable to conclusively determine that either *Setmar*, *Ogg1*, or *Mbd4* harbors the causal variant underlying the observed C>A mutator phenotype, we believe that *Ogg1* and *Mbd4* are the most plausible candidates.
+The primate *SETMAR* ortholog is involved in non-homologous end joining (NHEJ) of double-stranded breaks, but its role in DNA repair appears to depend on the function of both a SET methyltransferase domain and a *Mariner*-family transposase domain [@PMID:16332963;@PMID:24573677;@PMID:21491884].
+Since the murine *Setmar* ortholog lacks the latter element, we believe it is unlikely to underlie the epistatic interaction between the chromosome 4 and 6 mutator loci in the BXDs (*Supplementary Information*).

 #### An *Ogg1* mutator allele might impair the excision of 8-oxoguanine lesions

 *Ogg1* is a member of the same base-excision repair (BER) pathway as *Mutyh*, the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4 [@PMID:17581577].
-Each of these genes has a distinct role in the BER reponse to oxidative DNA damage, and thereby the prevention of C>A mutations [@PMID:28963982;@PMID:24732879].
+Each of these genes has a distinct role in the BER response to oxidative DNA damage, and thereby the prevention of C>A mutations [@PMID:28963982;@PMID:24732879].
 Following damage by reactive oxygen species, *Ogg1* is able to recognize and remove 8-oxoguanine lesions that are base-paired with cytosine nucleotides; once 8-oxoG is excised, other members of the BER pathway are mobilized to restore a proper G:C base pair at the site.
 If an 8-oxoG lesion is not removed before the cell enters S-phase, adenine can be mis-incorporated opposite 8-oxoG during DNA replication [@PMID:28963982].
 If this occurs, *Mutyh* can excise the mispaired adenine, leaving a one-nucleotide gap that is processed and filled with a cytosine by other BER proteins.